How to be Become a Personal Trainer in the UK (Guide for 2026)

 With advanced knowledge PTs can work as Exercise Referral experts in Surgeries or company fitness professionals.

-1. Find the right course and the right training provider.
+1. choose the right course and the right provider

 Get qualified at a PT within two weeks with our fast-track PT Diploma.